If you have been charged with any crime, it is important not to discuss the details of your case with anyone except an attorney.

 Conversations with attorneys are protected by attorney-client privilege, but conversations with others could be used against you by the State in the prosecution.

-If you do not currently have a criminal attorney, call Lakeland Florida attorney Darla K. Snead at 863-619-5291 for a free evaluation of your case.
+If you do not currently have a criminal attorney, call Lakeland Florida attorney Darla K. Snead at 863-619-5291 for an evaluation of your criminal case.
 Accepting cases in Polk, Hardee, Highlands and Hillsborough Counties.

 All felonies (except for capital felonies) are subject to the Criminal Punishment Code Scoresheet.
 In accordance with statutory guidelines, relevant factors are assessed in order to determine the convicted defendant’s sentencing.
 Keep in mind that these guidelines suggest a range of sentencing; the court has the discretion to sentence the person up to the Maximum Penalties under the law.
 Additionally, depending upon a person’s criminal history, Florida law allows certain increases in the maximum penalty where a person qualifies as a habitual felony offender, a habitual violent felony offender, a three time violent felony offender, a violent career criminal, or a prison releasee reoffender.
 A person may also be facing a minimum prison sentence, even in cases where the person has no prior criminal record, if the person uses a weapon or knife in the crime.
 Additionally, crimes such as trafficking in illegal drugs, have minimum prison sentences associated with those crimes, which may be from 3 years Florida State Prison to 25 years Florida State prison, although the individual may have no other criminal record.